-The YMCA of Greater Cleveland values our customers' participation, interests and needs and takes great pride in our relationships with our families.
+The YMCA of Greater Cleveland values our customers' participation, interests, and needs and takes considerable pride in our relationships with our families.
 In order to provide educational and Youth Development services, as well as information regarding those services, The YMCA of Greater Cleveland ("The Y" or "we") will ask you to provide us information about yourself and/or the children you have enrolled or seek to enroll at the Y. The Y takes the privacy of your personal information very seriously and will use your information only for internal purposes or those purposes required by law.
 The information will not be shared with any party outside the Y without your prior consent, except where required by law.
-In order for us to disclose your personally identifiable information to any third party, a "Consent for Release of Information" form must be completed by the parent or guardian.
+In order for us to disclose your personally identifiable information to any third party, the parent or guardian must complete a "Consent for Release of Information" form.